tobiashochguertel/vscode-catalog-lens/README.md

 ## Bun Catalogs Support

-This extension supports Bun's catalog feature as documented at https://bun.sh/docs/install/workspaces#catalogs
+This extension supports Bun's catalog feature as documented at <https://bun.sh/docs/install/workspaces#catalogs>

 Bun catalogs can be defined in your root `package.json` in two ways:

-### 1. At the top level:
+### 1. At the top level

 ```json
 {